imbeyondboredom/pdf-generator/README.md

 ### `GET /`

 This endpoint serves a page with buttons that call `/create-pdf` to generate PDFs.
 When the "Generate PDF" button is clicked, the generated PDF will open in a new tab.
-When the "Trigger Event" button is clicked, the PDF will be generated, added to an event, and the event will be triggered.
+When the "Trigger Event" button is clicked, the PDF will be generated, added to an event, and the event will be triggered using `postMessage`.

 To use this endpoint, open your browser and navigate to `http://localhost:3000/`.
 Click the "Generate PDF" button to generate and view the PDF.
-Click the "Trigger Event" button to generate the PDF, add it to an event, and trigger the event.
+Click the "Trigger Event" button to generate the PDF, add it to an event, and trigger the event using `postMessage`.